 Add your desired amount for flavoring oil drops.

 Whisk consistently for 10 minutes, ensuring no clumps form.
 This step is very important!
 You can use an immersion blender to speed up the process if desired.
+After 10 minutes of whisking, turn off the heat.

 Working quickly, using a squeeze bottle, pipette, or piston funnel, add the gummy mixture to your gummy molds of choice.
+If your mixture becomes too cool or thickens too much, you can turn the heat back to low and stir well to let it soften back up.

 Carefully remove the gummies from the molds.
 Decide whether you want to store them in the fridge immediately or allow them to air dry.